 With North West Leadership Academy’s support, the 100 System Leaders programme became a reality.
 Here, Sharon Adams, head of organisational development for Fylde Coast ICP, part of the Lancashire and South Cumbria ICS, talks about the development of the programme - a course designed bottom-up to encourage system leadership behaviours among staff in a wide variety of roles.

-We’re grateful to the NHS North West Leadership Academy for having the faith in our proposal and providing the original funding we needed to set this scheme up.
+We’re grateful to the NHS North West Leadership Academy for having the faith in our proposal and providing the original funding we needed to set this scheme up, which was co-developed and delivered by the Advancing Quality Alliance (AQuA) and Delve OD, who also carried out the evaluation.

 Our first 100 leaders were selected by looking at our key priorities as an ICP, which were around urgent and emergency care, planned care, and the integration of primary and community care.
 On top of this we thought about specific clinical challenges we faced, as well as mapping geographically and looking to get a wide range of pay grades involved; this was never just about senior leaders.
 We took delegates from our clinical senate, and A&E delivery boards, as well as project leads, directors, paramedics consultants, nurses, social workers, GPs and colleagues from public and mental health.